Znerf/mapreduce-eg/README.md

 ### Executing program

-Now get into the namenode server and use following commands
+Now get into the namenode server and use following commands.
+Make sure you have git and python installed on the server.
 ```
 git clone https://github.com/Znerf/mapreduce-eg
 cd mapreduce-eg